nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide
-_Meimei_ is a desktop app for managing tasks, using both Command Line Interface (CLI) and Graphical User Interface (GUI), you can have a better user experience.
-If your prefer typing with only a few easy to remember commands, _Meimei_ is an easy-to-use GUI for you to have an overview of all your daily tasks.
+__Duke__ is a desktop app for managing tasks, using both Command Line Interface (CLI) and Graphical User Interface (GUI), so that you can have a better user experience when interacting with the bot named _Meimei_.
+If your prefer typing with only a few easy to remember commands, __Duke__ is an easy-to-use GUI for you to have an overview of all your daily tasks.

 ## Features
 Words in UPPER_CASE are the parameters to be supplied by the user.